skvadrik/re2c/src/examples/example_04.rst

 Parsing integers (multiple re2c blocks)
 ---------------------------------------

-This example is based on `Recognizing integers: the sentinel method <example_01.html>`_ example, only now integer literals are parsed rather than simply recognized.
+This example is based on the `Recognizing integers: the sentinel method <example_01.html>`_ example, only now the integer literals are parsed rather than simply recognized.
 Parsing integers is simple: one can easily do it by hand.
 However, re2c-generated code *does* look like a simple handwritten parser: a couple of dereferences and conditional jumps.
 No overhead. ``:)``